Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

     - We should use a highly distributed key to avoid the hot partition problem
 - Sequence number: uniq id for each record.
 Added by Kinesis after ingestion

+## Kinesis Data Streams Security

+- We control access/authorization using IAM policies
+- Encryption in flights using HTTPS endpoints
+- Encryption at rest using KMS
+- We can implement our own encryption/decryption of data on client side
+- VPC Endpoints are available for Kinesis to access within VPC
+- We can monitor all the API calls using CloudTrail

 ## Kinesis Data Streams Limits

 - Producer: 1MB/s or 1000 messages/s at write PER SHARD other we get `ProducerThroughputException`
 - Consumer Classic:
     - 2MB at read PER SHARD across all consumers
     - 5 API class per second PER SHARD across all consumers (if 3 different applications are consuming, possibility of throttling)
-- Data retention: 25 hours data retention by default which can be expended to 7 days

-## Kinesis Producers

-- Kinesis SDK
-- Kinesis Producer Library (KPL)
-- Kinesis Agent
-- CloudWatch Logs
-- 3rd party libraries

-## Kinesis Consumers

-- Kinesis SDK
-- Kinesis Client Library (KCL)
-- Kinesis Connector Library
-- AWS Lambda
-- 3rd party libraries

-## AWS Kinesis KCL
+## Kinesis CLient Library - KCL

 - It is a Java library
 - It uses DynamoDB to checkpoint offsets and to track other workers and share the work amongst them
 - Great for reading in a distributed manner
 - We can not have more KCL applications than shards (example: in case of 6 shards, we can have up to 6 application consumers)

-## AWS Kinesis Data Firehose
+## Amazon Kinesis Firehose

 - Fully managed service, no administration required
 - Offers **Near Real Time** (60 seconds latency minimum for non full batches) performance